Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Naked singularity formation in 6 dimensions

 for two arbitrary vectors $X$ and $Y$ tangent to $\Sigma$.
-Their traces measure the expansions of the two radial null geodesic congruences along $l$ and $n$.
-In this setting, an apparent horizon (marginally outer trapped surface \cite{Anderson09,Galloway08,Galloway06,Chrusciel10,Senovilla11}) consists of a collection of $\Sigma$'s such that
+Their traces measure the expansions of the radial null geodesic congruences along $l$ and $n$.
+In this setting, an apparent horizon (marginally outer trapped surface \cite{Anderson09,Galloway08,Galloway06,Chrusciel10,Senovilla11}) refers to a surface $\Sigma$ such that

-Thus it boils down to calculating these two quantities.
+Thus it boils down to calculating these two quantities (see Theorem \ref{thm}).
 The result reads

-for general input of $g=g(u,r)$, $\bar{g}=\bar{g}(u,r)$, and $\phi=\phi(u,r)$ to the metric (\ref{metric}) with (\ref{dsn2}).
-Remarkably, the same expressions also hold for the metric $\rmd s^2$ ($\Sigma=S^2$) itself, as well as when $\mathcal{K}=T^1$ ($\Sigma=S^2\times T^1$, cf. (\ref{dsn5})).
-This is due to certain key cancelations enabled by the Kaluza-Klein reduction.
-Hence identically to the situation in 4 dimensions (cf. (\ref{AH})), absence of the apparent horizon is signaled by $\bar{g}/g=y\neq 0$ in the lifted spacetime.
-For similar discussions on such invariance of trapping within the Kaluza-Klein dimensional reduction, one can see \cite{Senovilla02,Paetz13}.
+for general metric functions $g=g(u,r)$, $\tilde{g}=\tilde{g}(u,r)$, and $\phi=\phi(u,r)$.
+Remarkably, the same expressions also hold for the metric $\rmd s^2$ ($\Sigma=S^2$) itself, as well as when $\mathcal{K}=T^1$ ($\Sigma=S^2\times T^1$, see (\ref{metric5})).
+This is due to certain key cancellations involving $\phi$ that is enabled by the Kaluza-Klein reduction.
+Hence identically to the situation in 4 dimensions (cf. (\ref{mass})), absence of the apparent horizon is signaled by $\tilde{g}/g=y\neq 0$ in the lifted spacetime.
+For similar discussions on invariance of trapping in the Kaluza-Klein dimensional reduction, one can see \cite{Senovilla02,Paetz13}.

+\begin{thm} The apparent horizon of the 5+1 dimensional metric $\rmd \hat{s}^2_6$ is a natural lift of the apparent horizon of the constituent 3+1 dimensional metric $\rmd s^2$. \end{thm}